 In this spirit, I find that typing in addresses for the websites I visit regularly has become a cumbersome task.
 True, there are various ways to use bookmarks and today’s browsers are smart enough to auto-complete previously used addresses, but I still find myself wasting too much time launching those same websites over and over again.

 One option, which I personally use too much, is to just leave everything open in tabs.
 This option has its disadvantages (why is Chrome using 450MB of my RAM??
-Oh yes..), but if you still want to use it, be sure to check out some tab management tools for Chrome and Firefox.
+Oh yes..), but if you still want to use it, be sure to check out some tab management tools for Chrome.

 As I am trying to find a good replacement to all these open tabs, I decided to check out two add-ons that allow you to open your favorite websites using hotkeys.
 Note that SiteLauncher is available for both Chrome and Firefox, but it is a very different add-on on each.
 Therefore, I will review it separately for each browser.